 - Place Fencing Around the Plants

-- Leave A Buffer Between the Cows and Plants
+- Leave A Buffer Between the Cattle and Plants

 - Plant Unappetizing Shrubs in Between the Cows and Plants